-When I typed hairballcharters.com on the internet, it gives me a warning that the site contains malware; hackers might attempt to install a malware programme on my Mac that will delete all the data like messages, photos and credit cards information.
+When I typed hairballcharters.com on the internet, it gives me a warning that the site contains malware; hackers might attempt to install a malware program on my Mac that will delete all the data like messages, photos and credit cards information.

 So, what’s the Solution:-

 I then decided to call the web hosting services company Deluxe Hosting, where the site is hosted.
 After the conversation with them, I realized that they are not in a mood to fix the issue.
-Thy said they have found the infected data and deleted it.
+They said they have found the infected data and deleted it.
 When I told them that Google is still showing the same message, the Deluxe Hosting stopped answering me.

-When the web hosting doesn't co-operate with me, then I called the person who developed the website.
+When web hosting doesn't co-operate with me, then I called the person who developed the website.
 Jennifer Zelazny had great experience in web development.
 She finally agreed to solve my issue.

 Inspection of the website:-